meker12/commerce-channels.en/help/amazon-channel/sales-channel-settings.md

 1. For **[!UICONTROL Background Tasks (CRON) Source]**, choose `Magento CRON`.

-   This option allows [!DNL Amazon Sales Channel] to use your [!DNL Commerce] [Cron](https://docs.magento.com/user-guide/system/cron.html) settings to determine communication and data sync intervals with [!DNL Amazon Seller Central].
+   This option allows Amazon sales channel to use your [!DNL Commerce] [Cron](https://docs.magento.com/user-guide/system/cron.html) settings to determine communication and data sync intervals with [!DNL Amazon Seller Central].

 1. For **[!UICONTROL Enable Debug Logging]**, choose `Enabled` to collect additional synchronization data when troubleshooting is needed.

-   [!DNL Amazon Sales Channel] logging is written to the `{Commerce Root}/var/log/channel_amazon.log` file and can be viewed in [developer mode](https://docs.magento.com/user-guide/magento/installation-modes.html){:target="_blank"}.
+   Amazon sales channel logging is written to the `{Commerce Root}/var/log/channel_amazon.log` file and can be viewed in [developer mode](https://docs.magento.com/user-guide/magento/installation-modes.html){:target="_blank"}.
 Logging should only be `Enabled` during troubleshooting and should be `Disabled` when troubleshooting is complete.

 1. Click **[!UICONTROL Save Config]**.